ruziev-dev/node-red-contrib-near-protocol/README.md

     ![](./assets/_execution_error.png)

     Execution succes result will be transmitted to next node.
-If contract call does not return any result next node will get `{ payload: "completed" }`
+If contract call does not return any result next node will get `{ payload: {} }`
     ![](./assets/_completed.png)